Lick Observatory Telescopes Index

 Telescopes: Gathering Light

 Telescopes enable astronomers to gather light from distant celestial objects using a series of lenses and/or mirrors.
-Early astronomers observed this light directly at the telescope's eyepiece.
+Early astronomers observed this light directly from the telescope's eyepiece.
 Nowadays, the gathered light is passed into auxiliary instruments where it can be studied in detail.
 By analyzing the light, astronomers strive to learn about the nature of the celestial objects that produced it.

 Refractors vs. Reflectors

-Lightning striking the Shane DomeReflecting telescopes (reflectors) use a precisely curved mirror, located at the dome floor end of the telescope, to reflect and focus light up at the sky end, where the eyepiece was traditionally located.
+Reflecting telescopes (reflectors) use a precisely curved mirror, located at the dome floor end of the telescope.
+This mirror reflects and focuses light at the sky end of the telescope tube, where the eyepiece was traditionally located.
 Nowadays, the eyepiece has been replaced by a variety of instruments in conjunction with computers, and astronomers observe from a control room which may be adjacent or many miles away.
 Other mirrors inside the telescope may reflect the light to alternative focus locations (foci), where specialized instruments are located.
 See the Shane telescope webpage for further discussion of different foci and their associated instruments.

-Reflectors solve many of the problems inherent in refractors.
-Because reflectors use a mirror at the base end of the telescope, rather than lenses at the top end as refractors use, the mirror can be supported from below.
+KAIT 30-inch Reflector with EngineerReflectors solve many of the problems inherent in refractors.
+Because reflectors use a mirror at the base end of the telescope, the mirror can be supported from below, unlike the lenses at the top of a refracting telescope tube.
 More support means that larger aperture (mirror diameter) telescopes can be built.
-In addition, since light is reflected, it does not suffer the chromatic aberrations of light passing through a lens, so the object of study appears less distorted, and additional correctional lenses are not needed.
-This, in turn, decreases the length that telescope tubes need to be.
-Decreasing the scale reduces the cost and technical concerns of building both telescopes and the domes to house them.
+In addition, reflecting the light rather than refracting it eliminates the chromatic aberrations of light passing through a lens.
+The object of study appears less distorted, and additional correctional lenses are not needed.
+Elimination of the lenses also decreases the length that a telescope tube needs to be.
+Decreasing the size of the tube reduces the cost and technical challenges of building the both telescope and its dome.

 Cameras & CCDs: Recording Light

 In the late 1800s, A.A.
 Common, using the Crossley Reflector, discovered that astronomers could see more detail in the night sky in photographs than they could by direct observation.
 Similar to making a time-exposure with a camera, more light can be gathered and recorded over a period of time than the eye can see.
-Glass plates covered with photographic emulsion were used with telescopes much like film in home cameras.
+Glass plates covered with photographic emulsion were used with telescopes much like film is used in cameras.
 The longer the photographic plate was exposed, the more light was recorded.
 Many thousands of photographic glass plates have been produced at Lick Observatory, using the Great Lick Refractor, Carnegie Astrograph, and Shane Reflector, as well as the Crossley Reflector.

-CCDs record light much more sensitively than photographic emulsion.
-Hundreds of thousands (sometimes millions) of light-sensitive cells called pixels cover the CCD surface.
+assorted ccds fabricated in UCO/Lick CCD labNowadays, charge-coupled devices (CCDs) are used to record the light from observed objects which the telescope gathers, replacing both photographic plates and film.
+CCDs are used in home digital cameras as well as astronomical cameras and spectrographs.
+CCDs produce electrical charges in response to light, recording light much more sensitively than photographic emulsion.
+Hundreds of thousands (sometimes millions) of light-sensitive cells (pixels) cover the CCD surface.
 Each pixel is capable of recording many single photons, the smallest unit of light, by producing an electrical charge for each photon.
 Each pixel develops a total charge that represents the number of photons of light that it has detected.
-After an observation, a computer is used to read out the number and distribution of photons detected by recording the amount of electrical charge in each pixel.
-A very precise, high resolution image of the object observed is thus revealed.
+After an observation, a computer records the amount of electrical charge in each pixel, producing a map of the number and distribution of photons detected.
+This map creates a very precise, high resolution image of the object observed.

 Astronomical CCDs differ from CCDs in digital cameras in several important ways.
 Astronomical CCDs: